m4heshd/ufc-ripper/README.md

 ## Development

-You need to have Node.js (>=18) installed locally to develop, compile, and package this project yourself.
+You need to have the Rust compiler, platform build-tools, and Node.js (>=18) installed locally to develop, compile, and package this project yourself.

 1. Run `git clone https://github.com/m4heshd/ufc-ripper.git`